Instructor: Marcia Weiss

 Workshop Description: Double Cloth Drafting

 This is a technical, “how to” drafting workshop in which participants will create weaves, threading, tie-up and treadling diagrams for loom-controlled double cloth.
 Discussion will include: vertical and horizontal tubes, double width fabric, checkerboard pockets, two single layers and pleats.
 This workshop will include the 5 steps to creating double cloth structures.

 Materials/Handouts Fee: None

-Participants should bring graph paper (any grid size with which they are comfortable working), a highlighter and pencil and eraser
+You may wish to have graph paper (any grid size with which you are comfortable working), a highlighter and pencil and eraser

 Attendee Limit: Unlimited